NthTensor/internet_place/content/content/becoming_a_contributor.md

 +++
-title = "Becoming a Contributor" date = "2025-03-09"
+title = "Become a Regular Contributor" date = "2025-03-10"
 +++

 > Would you tell me, please, which way I ought to go from here? </br>
 > That depends a good deal on where you want to get to.

-Any healthy community project attracts a crowd of people who want to help out, but don't know how.
+Any healthy community project attracts a crowd of people who want to help out in a regular sustained way, but don't know where to begin.
 The [Bevy Game Engine][1] gets a lot of these people, which is great.
-I am an infrequent contributor to Bevy and am somewhat active in community discussions, and so I'm occasionally in a position to offer advice to people caught in this situation.
+I am a regular contributor to Bevy and am somewhat active in community discussions, and so I'm occasionally in a position to offer advice to people caught in this situation.
 To make things easier, I thought I'd collect this advice into an article so I can easily link to it.

 If you did get linked here from Bevy, you should also take a look at the [Contributing Guide][2] (which, incidentally, I helped write).
 If not, the advice I'm going to offer should be generally applicable to most open-source projects.

 This advice is aimed mostly at junior devs - especially those new to open source.
-If you're more experienced, the advice probably won't be very interesting.

-Now, when you're first starting out, I recommend doing four things:
+If you're more experienced, what I have to say probably won't be very interesting to you.
+Whoever you are, if there's an open-source project you just *know* you'd love to become closely involved with but don't know where to start, I recommend doing these four things:
 1. Offer to do tiny, longstanding chores.
 2. Study the code and take notes.
 3. Ask questions in code reviews.